dominikpanzer/cacamber-BDD-for-ABAP/README.md

 ...
 ```

-### Configuration
+### CONFIGURE
-The method `configure` maps a regex-string to a method, which should be executed when the regex matches.
-Inside the regex you can use (.+) or other matchers to extract the variables from the string, which will be used as the parameters for the method call.
-The configuration is usually done in the `SETUP`-method of your testclass.
+The method `CONFIGURE` maps a regex-string to a method, which should be executed whenever the regex matches.
+If you are not a regex-pro, you can use tools like [regex101](https://regex101.com/) to make thingseasier.
+Inside the regex you can use (.+) or other matchers to extract the variables from the string, which will be used by Cacamber as parameters for the method call.
+The order of the variables must match the parameters of the method which should be called when the regex matches.
+The configuration is usually done in the `SETUP`-method of your test class.

 Parameters
 * `PATTERN` - a REGEX-string which is used as a matcher
-* `METHODNAME` - name of a _public_ method of your _test class_ with a matching interface.
+* `METHODNAME` - name of a _public_ method of your _test class_ with a matching interface. can be upper or lower case.

 Example:
 ```ABAP